wso2/docs-choreo-dev/en/docs/api-management/api-governance/default-rulesets/owasp_top_10_doc.md

 ---

-### ❌ owasp:api2:2023-write-restricted

-All write operations (POST, PUT, PATCH, DELETE) must be secured by at least one security scheme.
-Security schemes are defined in the `securityScheme` section then referenced in the `security` key at the global or operation levels.

----

 ### ❌ owasp:api4:2023-rate-limit

 Define proper rate limiting to avoid attackers overloading the API.
 There are many ways to implement rate-limiting, but most of them involve using HTTP headers, and there are two popular ways to do that: